Precision Window Trim

 Synopsis: Finish carpenter Anthony Vitale explains his approach to window and door casing.
-He starts with tips for repairing window and door jambs so they won’t complicate the trimwork.
+He starts with tips for repairing window and door jambs so they won’t complicate the trimwork, including the window trim.
 He then details the production of the casing, including tips for efficiency when cutting and gluing (which he does on a table to guarantee the joints will come out right) and a step by step process for assembly.

 Somewhere along the way, we’ve decided that it’s the apprentice’s job to run base or to find and mark studs.
 There’s nothing really wrong with that, but I also like to throw window and door casing into the mix.
 The skills required to case an opening are fundamental to finish carpentry, and the conditions are pretty similar from one opening to the next.
 Learning how to case from the get-go teaches you prep; detailing; nailing pattern; understanding the difference between level, plumb, and straight; and how to set and sight reveals.
 You’ve got 12 different tools you’re going to use to get through the process.

 The method I teach apprentices started somewhat out of frustration.
 Various factors can throw off miter joints when you stick-build a casing around an opening, and it can take a lot of time and effort to get the joints right.
 Throw a junior carpenter into the mix and the results aren’t always great.
 But that’s not the case with bench building.
 Doing the assembly work on a tabletop takes the irregularities of an opening out of the equation and makes the process simple enough that anybody on the crew can do it.
 That frees up senior carpenters from having to micromanage and troubleshoot, and makes it easy to scale up for big jobs.